 Following approval of the application selected for funding, ACF will mail a written notice of project approval and authority to draw down project funds.
-The official award document is the Financial Assistance Award that specifies the amount of Federal funds approved for use in the project, the project and budget period for which support is provided and the terms and conditions of the award.
-The Financial Assistance Award is signed and issued via postal mail by an authorized Grants Officer.
+The official award document is the Financial Assistance Award signed and issued by an authorized Grants Officer which specifies the amount of Federal funds approved for use in the project, the project and budget period for which support is provided and the terms and conditions of the award.